Corasec/cosomis-benin/cosomis/administrativelevels/Documentation.md

 Before a provided user interface to load the administrative levels, a simple way to do it, is by using the shell.

-Given an `adminlevels.xlsx` structure like this:
+Given a file `adminlevels.xlsx` structured like this:

 | DÉPARTEMENT | COMMUNE   | ARRONDISSEMENT | VILLAGE |
 | ----------- | --------- | -------------- | ------- |